 On November 25, 2003, we completed, through Sohu.com Limited, the acquisition of All Honest International Limited, a company organized under the laws of the British Virgin Islands and the owner of a Web site providing information about real estate in Beijing and Shanghai.
 As consideration of the acquisition, we (i) paid approximately \$12.0 million in cash of which: (1) approximately \$10.7 million was paid at the closing under a certain stock purchase agreement and under a certain incentive plan assumed by Sohu.com Limited, (2) \$1.0 million was transferred to an escrow account subject to post-closing contingencies and was released to Asia B2B Online Inc., the seller of All Honest International Limited, 30 days after the closing, and (3) \$306,000 will be paid in 2004 and (ii) issued 91,549 shares of our common stock of which: (1) 65,852 shares were transferred at closing to Asia B2B Online Inc. and to certain individuals and (2) 25,697 shares will be transferred in 2004 to certain individuals; and (iii) \$170,000 of other acquisition cost.
 Additional contingent payments, if any, will be determined based upon revenues contributed from the Focus Web site for the year ending December 31, 2004, up to a maximum of \$811,000 in cash.
 No underwriters were involved in our issuance of common stock related to the purchase to of All Honest International Limited nor will any underwriters be involved in any future issuances of securities related to the purchase of All Honest International Limited.
-All shares of common stock issued in connection with the acquisition of All Honest International Limited were issued, and any shares that may be issued in the future will be issued, in reliance on the exemption from registration provided by Regulation S under the Securities Act to non "U.S. Persons" within the meaning of that term as it is defined in Regulation S under the Securities Act.
-We have filed a registration statement with the Securities and Exchange Commission to register for resale the common stock issued in relation to the acquisition of All Honest International.
+All shares of common stock issued in connection with the acquisition of All Honest International Limited were issued, and any shares that may be issued in the future will be issued, in reliance on the exemption from registration provided by Regulation S under the Securities and Exchange Commission to register for resale the common stock issued in relation to the acquisition of All Honest International